hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 ##### Reducers Switching Threads

-Different from combiners, reducers tend to switch threads if running out of data to prevent blocking threads from the `JobTracker` configuration.
-They are rescheduled at a later point when new data to be processed arrives but are unlikely to be executed on the same thread as before.
+Unlike combiners, reducers tend to switch threads if running out of data to prevent blocking threads from the `JobTracker` configuration.
+They are rescheduled at a later point when new data to be processed arrives, but are unlikely to be executed on the same thread as before.
 As of Hazelcast version 3.3.3 the guarantee for memory visibility on the new thread is ensured by the framework.
 This means the previous requirement for making fields volatile is dropped.

 #### Modifying the Result with Collator